SherylPhilip/LENDING_CLUB_DEPLOYMENT/README.md

 * Revol Util
 * Home Ownership

-After getting all the inputs, we do feature engoneering in next step
+After getting all the inputs, we do feature engineering in next step

 ***
 ### Step-5